 Researchers in Schools - including the Maths and Physics Chairs programme

-Researchers in Schools (RIS), which includes the Maths and Physics Chairs programme is a tailored, teacher training and professional development course for high-calibre candidates, who have completed, or are finishing, a doctorate.
+Researchers in Schools (RIS), which includes the Maths and Physics Chairs programme, is a tailored teacher training and professional development course for high-calibre candidates who have completed, or are finishing, a doctorate.
 It is designed to run over three years, with the third year optional for schools and participants.

-This prestigious programme offers a combination of classroom teaching and research opportunities, as you work towards gaining qualified teacher status (QTS) allowing you to develop your skills to become a highly effective classroom teacher – helping all pupils excel, regardless of background.
+This prestigious programme offers a combination of classroom teaching and professional development opportunities, as you work towards gaining qualified teacher status (QTS) allowing you to develop your skills to become a highly effective classroom teacher – helping all pupils excel, regardless of background.

-- a competitive salary with an additional salary uplift during the first two years for maths and physics participants – with no fees to be paid towards your teacher training
+- A salaried route offering a competitive salary, with an additional salary uplift during the first two years for maths and physics participants and no fees to be paid towards your teacher training

 - a pre-programme induction course facilitated by education experts

 - a minimum of 10 weeks’ paid holiday

 - a full teacher’s pension, once qualified, and excellent opportunities for progression

-The programme is open to applicants who have completed, or are finishing a PhD in the following subject areas: physics, mathematics, chemistry, biology engineering, computing, geography, English, history and modern foreign languages (French, German or Spanish), and classics (Latin or Ancient Greek)
+The programme is open to applicants who have completed, or are finishing a PhD in the following subject areas: physics, mathematics, chemistry, biology, engineering, computing, geography, English, history, modern foreign languages French, German or Spanish), and classics (Latin or Ancient Greek)